kengraf/Eeny-meeny-miny-moe/README.md

 # Eeny-meeny-miny-moe
 A child might use this game/process to select from a group of friends.

-We are using this repo to learn about a basic Cloud deployment.

 This deployment leverages a database tier (AWS DynamoDB), application (Lambda), and web front end (API Gateway).

+We are using this repo to learn about a basic Cloud deployment using the AWS CLI.
  Clone this repo and use the Cloud shell to issue the commands.
 ```
 git clone https://github.com/kengraf/Eeny-meeny-miny-moe.git
 cd Eeny-meeny-miny-moe